Magiavventure/lib-jwt/README.md

 ## Error message map
 The error message map is a basic system for return the specific message in the error response, the configuration path is for the branch **jwt-errors-messages**.
-This branch setting a specific error message to **it.magiavventure.common.error.MagiavventureException**
+This branch setting a specific error message to **it.magiavventure.jwt.error.JwtException**